 Display docking guides to indicate the valid drop location for docking panels while dragging the float window.
 Also customize the appearance of the docking guides.

-Improve the user experience with a built-in context menu.
-It helps users float, close, pin, and move the dock window to a tabbed document and more.
+The WPF Docking Manager control provides the support to improve the user experience with a built-in context menu.
+It helps users to float, close, pin, and move the dock window to a tabbed document and more.

 Hide the visibility of a dock window caption to make the dock window appearance a flat panel.